Course unit details:

 Overview

-In practice most sets of data are multivariate in that they consist of observations on several different variables for each of a number of individuals or objects.
-Indeed, such data sets arise in many areas of science, the social sciences and medicine and techniques for their analysis form an important area of statistics.
-This course unit introduces a number of techniques, some of which are generalisation of univariate methods, while others are completely new (e.g. principal component analysis).
-The main part of the course focuses on continuous multivariate data in common with the level 3 module of the same name.
-The enhancement concentrates for the main part on multivariate methods for discrete data.
+In practice, most data sets are multivariate, consisting of observations on several variables for each individual or object.
+Such data sets arise in many fields, including science, social sciences, and medicine, making techniques for their analysis an important area of statistics.
+This course introduces a variety of techniques, some of which generalise univariate methods, while others introduce new approaches (e.g. principal component analysis).
+The course focuses on continuous multivariate data, providing students with the theoretical tools and foundational knowledge necessary for advanced machine learning studies.
+Students will gain practical experience using R for data analysis throughout the course.

 Pre/co-requisites